ritikjainx/E-Commerce-App/README.md

 - shared prefs to keep the user logged in.
 - Add to Favuorites functionality.
 - several options inside profile page.
+- connect to firebase to integrate authentication and product data.

 ## Getting Started